SemicolonExpected/Miscellania/UrlQueryStrings/README.md

 - `affid` `aff_c` or `aff_id` is very likely an affiliate link
 - `afflilate` speaks for itself but it could be the companies own affiliate code not a third party's affiliate code

+- `adp` indicates a group of similar clothing retailers like noracora.com www.hawalili.com justfashionnow.com etc
+- `abtf2` sites with this parameter all get content from a site associated with malware in their `loadSuggestions()` function

 `t.trklv.com` is [Prosper202](https://afflift.com/f/link-directory/prosper202.122/) a free tracker for affiliate marketters - arguably you can use it to track general ad campaigns but it is often used for affiliate marketting.
 Anysite using those links is an affiliate marketter.

 `phr.htrackhq.com` is [TUNE](https://www.tune.com/) (it redirects to phr.hasoffers.com and if you go to just hasoffers.com it redirs to Tune) another affiliate marketing SaaS tool
 `scmtrack.com`
-if a link on a page has track in it, I think it is probably it is an affiliate link
+`clickbank.net` links are definitely affiliate links if a link on a page has track in it, I think it is probably it is an affiliate link `wlg-scrty.com` is a tracking link

 Sites with 'ac' 'ai' 'cr' "de" "dm" "kw" and 'ts' are all use the same site template (loads with 4 rotating semicirlces) ts: ytv I blieve means tracking source is youtube